prasannadate/Cracking-The-Coding-Interview/README.md

 # Cracking-The-Coding-Interview
-Python solutions to problems on the book Cracking The Coding Interview by Gayle laakmann McDowell (6th Edition)
+Python solutions to problems on the book Cracking The Coding Interview by Gayle Laakmann McDowell (6th Edition)